aim-uofa/AdelaiDet/onnx/README.md

 # Export to onnx/caffe/ncnn

-Refer all-in-one script: [pytorch-onnx-caffe-ncnn.sh](https://github.com/blueardour/uofa-AdelaiDet/blob/master/onnx/pytorch-onnx-caffe-ncnn.sh) (advise to employ BN in the FCOS head)
+Refer all-in-one script: [pytorch-onnx-caffe-ncnn.sh](https://github.com/blueardour/uofa-AdelaiDet/blob/master/onnx/pytorch-onnx-caffe-ncnn.sh) (BN instead of GN used in the FCOS head)

-note: to convert model to caffe and ncnn requires BN used in the FCOS head
+note: to convert model to caffe and ncnn requires BN in the FCOS head

 # Norm in FCOS Head
-The norm in FOCS head is GroupNorm(GN) by default.
-Unlike BN, GN caculates the mean and var of the features online.
+The normalization in FOCS head is GroupNorm (GN) by default as shown in the original paper.
+Unlike BN, GN caculates the mean and variance of features online.
 Thus, it costs extra time and memory.
-On the other sisde, as BN can be fused into previous convolution layer, we can regard BN having no cost in inference.
+On the other hand, as BN can be merged into the previous convolution layer,  BN introduces no computation overhead during inference.
 The following instruction introduces a simple method to measure the impact of GN on speed.

-1. prepare certain amount of images (for example 1000) in folder output/test/input/
+1. prepare some images (for example 1000) in folder output/test/input/

 2. add time measurement code in demo/demo.py